glitchewski/OWML.Glitch.CheatAndDebugMenu/README.md

 # OWML.Glitch.AltDebugMenu
-Alternate debug menu for OWML
+Alternate debug menu.
+While in OWML, press the three dots and select Show In Explorer, then open readme.txt for keybindings.